 Student Recreation Center (SRC) and Group Fitness Classes

 - The SRC will operate with reduced capacity in the center at any given time.

 - Employees will clean all touchpoints on stationary equipment frequently.
 Additional cleaning stations will be available for patrons, as usual, for cleaning equipment after each use.

 - Clean cloth or disposable face masks must be appropriately worn throughout the center, including while lifting weights or using weight machines.
 Additional face masks will be sold at the Campus Recreation Office.
-The only times masks may be removed are when actively using cardio equipment or when participating in select Group Fitness classes.
-Group Fitness classes must observe social distancing guidelines and will operate on a by-reservation basis to ensure social distancing can be maintained.

 - The SRC will be reconfigured to maintain appropriate social distancing and to maximize patron health and safety.